Adexandria/AutoMapify_Lib/README.md

 There are two ways to use this tool; Attributes and Configuration
 #### **Attributes**

-- Specify the source name in the destination object
+- Specify the property name from the source in the destination object using the `MapProperty` attribute

    ```csharp
         public int Id { get; set; }